Guidance on retaining wall responsibilities

 Determining the responsibility for maintenance

-For most modern highways, the responsibility for the maintenance of the retaining walls will be recorded on Bradford Council Highway Structures files or information sheets, etc. Where there are no such records, the responsibility for the maintenance, on modern roads and on some older roads, may be recorded on the Deeds of Conveyance for the adjoining land (usually in the possession of the landowner).
-This responsibility may be recorded in the form of an easement granted to the highway authority for access for maintenance, or in some other form.
+For most modern highways, the responsibility for the maintenance of the retaining/burr walls will be recorded on CBMDC Highway Structures files or related information sheets.
+In cases where such records don’t exist, the responsibility for the maintenance may be outlined in the Deeds of Conveyance for the adjoining land which is usually held by the landowner.
+This responsibility may be recorded in the form of an easement granted to the Highway Authority for access for maintenance, or in some other form.
+However, it is not uncommon for property deeds to omit details of retaining/burr walls.
+This omission does not automatically imply that the Highway Authority is responsible for the wall.

-In many cases the construction and maintenance of retaining walls, particularly of property retaining walls, was dealt with as ‘accommodation works’ and responsibilities agreed in an exchange of letters between the highway authority and the landowner, without any reference being incorporated in the Deeds of Conveyance.
+In many cases the construction and maintenance of retaining/burr walls was dealt with as ‘accommodation works’ and responsibilities agreed in an exchange of letters between the Highway Authority and the landowner, without any reference being incorporated in the Deeds of Conveyance.
 Such letters may now be missing or destroyed.
 Nevertheless, the identification of the maintenance responsibilities where there is doubt, should generally be attempted by thoroughly searching the Highway Structures files and the legal documents library in Legal Services, requesting information from the Land Registry and examining the Deeds of Conveyance provided by the landowner.
-No responsibility for the maintenance of a property retaining wall and, in some cases highway retaining walls (for example, retaining walls which may have been outer walls of mills), shall be accepted without an examination of the Deeds.
+No responsibility for the maintenance of a retaining/burr wall shall be accepted without an examination of the Deeds.

-The purpose for which a wall was built can often be determined by the digging of a trial hole, or by taking a borehole (possibly by hand auger), a short distance behind the wall.
+For retaining walls, the purpose for which it was built can often be determined by the digging of a trial hole, or by taking a borehole (possibly by hand auger), a short distance behind the wall.
 If the retaining wall is found to be supporting the original ground and enabling the highway, then it can be assumed to have been constructed for highway purposes.
-If it is a highway retaining wall it can be assumed to have been constructed for the benefit of the property owner and is the responsibility of the highway authority.
-If the retaining wall is found to be supporting filled ground, for example to prevent land slip onto the highway then the converse should be assumed to apply and it will be the responsibility of the landowner..
+If the retaining wall is found to be supporting filled ground then the converse should be assumed to apply and it will be the responsibility of the landowner.

-Where a property retaining wall is of similar construction and vintage as the property it supports, boreholes or trial holes will often not be necessary since it can be assumed that the wall was constructed to support the property, and hence is the property owner’s responsibility.
+Where a retaining wall is of similar age and construction as the property it supports, boreholes or trial holes will often not be necessary since it can be assumed that the wall was constructed to support the property, and hence is the adjoining landowner’s responsibility.

 Notes